Fighting fraud and corruption with new tricks and proven techniques

 - Perfecting your data analysis processes to counter hidden fraud and corruption threats

-Timothy Underhill, Detective Superintendent, Australian Federal Police
+Timothy Underhill, Detective Superintendent Economic, Corporate Crime and Corruption (EC3), Australian Federal Police

 Joanna Virtue, AS Fraud Prevention and Anti-Corruption Branch, Attorney General’s Department